Inter Miami CF Unveils 'La Palma' 2021 Secondary Jersey, As Team Gets Ready For 2021 MLS Season

 The team said the new jersey is available for sale at the team store at Inter Miami CF Stadium, 1350 NW 55th St, in Fort Lauderdale.

-La Palma was unveiled digitally prior to a retail experience for Season Ticket Members at Inter Miami CF Stadium, the team said.MORE NEWS: Trump A Dominant Force At Conservative Conference In Orlando
+La Palma was unveiled digitally prior to a retail experience for Season Ticket Members at Inter Miami CF Stadium, the team said.MORE NEWS: Former President Trump To Deliver Closing Speech At CPAC

 The team said members will be able to purchase the new jersey and partake in special activities featuring players Leandro González Pirez, Lewis Morgan, Gonzalo Higuaín and Blaise Matuidi, as well as giveaways, on-field access, and more.